 RIM Chief Executive Officer Thorsten Heins on March 29 acknowledged the BlackBerry maker was late to embrace the bring- your-own-device trend and vowed to “reclaim” market share lost to rivals.

 RIM will make a “significant investment” in promotions in the Washington area in coming weeks to drum up awareness of what new BlackBerry 7 phones offer, including better Web browsing and touch-screen navigation, Totzke said.

 “We need to help customers understand what is possible” with the devices, said Totzke, who joined Waterloo, Ontario- based RIM in 2001 and previously worked at Electronic Data Systems Corp., the company founded by billionaire Ross Perot.

-RIM fell (RIMM) 0.7 percent to $12.67 in New York trading on April 5.
+RIM fell (RIMM:US) 0.7 percent to $12.67 in New York trading on April 5.
 The stock has lost 77 percent in the past year.